hendricius/the-bread-code/recipes/savory/burger-buns.md

 * 2% dry yeast or 6% fresh yeast
 * 1 large egg per 600 grams of flour
 * 1 egg yolk per 600 grams of flour
+* Optional - if you use Sourdough/Poolish, 60 grams of pre-ferment (10%)

 **For the topping:**